cosmin-novac/aidemocracy/readme.md

 AI Democracy is a policy simulation game inspired by the concept of Democracy 4.
 It allows you to explore the dynamics of policy-making and their impact on various aspects of society.
 Developed using LLMs, this game combines human input with the power of GPT, an advanced language model, to create a unique and interactive gaming experience.

-## Innovation with GP
+## Innovation with GPT

 AI Democracy showcases an innovative approach to game development.
 The game's development process relied heavily on GPT, an advanced language model.
-By leveraging the model's capabilities, the game was created through collaborative interactions and negotiations with GPT-4, without ANY manual coding.
+By leveraging the model's capabilities, the game was created through collaborative interactions and negotiations with GPT, without ANY manual coding.

 ![AI Democracy](/screenshot.png)